-Now you can check how to run benchmarks or how to define your own benchmarks.
+Now you can check how to run benchmarks, get a better understanding how to interpret the numbers in the summary report or start to create your own tracks.
 Be sure to check also the available recipes to help you understand how to solve specific problems in Rally.

-Also run esrally -help to see what options are available and keep the command line reference handy for more detailed explanations of each option.
+Also run esrally --help to see what options are available and keep the command line reference handy for more detailed explanations of each option.